ariadnaflores/AltimetrikGameFinderApp/README.md

 ## Installation

-1. Clone this repository on your local machine: `[git clone https://github.com/your_username/game-finder-app.git](https://github.com/ariadnaflores/AltimetrikGameFinderApp.git)`
+1. Clone this repository on your local machine: `(https://github.com/ariadnaflores/AltimetrikGameFinderApp.git)`
 2. Open the `index.html` file in your preferred web browser.

 ## How to Use